 Since 1970, containerized shipping through U.S. West Coast ports has increased twentyfold, largely due to the enormous increase in the U.S. trade with Pacific Rim nations.
 As a result, major West Coast ports, particularly the ports of Los Angeles, Long Beach, Oakland, Seattle, and Tacoma, have constantly needed to optimize and expand their facilities to accommodate those increases.
 As discussed in Section 1.1.3 of this document, the volumes of cargo are expected to continue to grow.
 Optimizing its ability to efficiently accommodate this anticipated growth while managing the impacts related to that growth has become one of the highest planning priorities of the Los Angeles Harbor Department (LAHD; also referred to as the "Port of Los Angeles" or "Port").

-The proposed Project, the Southern California International Gateway Project or SCIG, is intended to meet the goals and objectives of federal, state, and local planning processes related to goods movement.
-The Burlington Northern Santa Fe Railroad Company (BNSF) is the project applicant for the SCIG project.
-This Recirculated Draft Environmental Impact Report (EIR) evaluates the environmental impacts of the construction and operation of the proposed Project and a reasonable range of alternatives, and has been prepared in conformance with the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] 21000 et seq.), and the State CEQA Guidelines (14 California Code of Regulations [CCR] Section 1500 et seq.).
-The LAHD is the CEQA lead agency for the Recirculated Draft EIR.
+The proposed Project, the Southern California International Gateway Project or SCIG, represents a project intended to meet the goals and objectives of federal, state, and local planning processes related to goods movement.
+This Draft Environmental Impact Report (EIR) evaluates the environmental impacts of the construction and operation of the proposed Project and a reasonable range of alternatives, and has been prepared in conformance with the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] 21000 et seg.), and the State CEQA Guidelines (14 California Code of Regulations [CCR] Section 1500 et seq.).